JemRF/RF-Documentation/pages/mydoc/wifi-rf-relay.md

  The Gateway Server setting is: **"www.PrivateEyePi.com"** Copy and paste the token into the token field as shown in the below diagram
-{% include image.html file="wifigwsetup-pep.jpg" alt="WiFi RF Relay Setup Page"%}
+{% include image.html file="wifigwsetup-pep.jpg" alt="WiFi GW to PEP Server"%}

 #### <span style="color:blue">Monitor.JemRF.com</span>